wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-endpoints/durable-subscriber.md

 ## Analyze the output

 Note that both tcpmon tabs receive the request.
 Next, stop the tcpmon running on port `9000` (the Durable Subscriber) and resend the request.
-Notice that the Durable Subscriber does not receive the request.
+Notice that the Durable Subscriber has not received the request.
 Start the tcpmon on port `9000` again and observe that the previously undelivered message is delivered.
 You can repeat this for the tcpmon running on port `9002` (the Non-Durable Subscriber).
 In that case, when the server is back on, any previously undelivered messages will not be received.